autowarefoundation/autoware-documentation/docs/tutorials/components_evaluation/localization_evaluation/localization-evaluation.md

 - 1 x Applanix POS LVX GNSS/INS System
 - 1 x Hesai Pandar XT32 LiDAR

-You can find the data collected for testing and mapping in this [PR document](https://github.com/autowarefoundation/autoware-documentation/pull/597).
+You can find the data collected for testing and mapping in this [Documentation](https://autowarefoundation.github.io/autoware-documentation/main/datasets/#istanbul-open-dataset).

 > [!Note]
 > Since there was no velocity source coming from the vehicle during all these tests, the twist message coming from GNSS/INS was given to ekf_localizer as the linear&angular velocity source.